 New recommendation for breast cancer: a biennial mammogram starting at age 50

-Women were advised to wait until age 40 before having an annual mammogram, a limit that has been pushed back to age 45.
-Now, the new recommendation is to have a biennial mammogram starting at age 50.
+Women were advised to wait until age 40 before having an annual mammogram, a limit pushed back to age 45.
+The new recommendation is to have a biennial mammogram starting at age 50.

-The American Cancer Society (ACS) used to recommend that women at moderate risk of developing breast cancer have annual mammograms starting at age 40.
-On October 20, this recommendation was extended to age 45 and older.
-New recommendations are now advocated.
+The American Cancer Society (ACS) recommends that women at moderate risk of developing breast cancer have annual mammograms starting at age 40.
+On October 20, this recommendation was extended to ages 45 and older.
+In addition, new offers are now advocated.

-The reason the age of mammograms was delayed was because of recommendations made by six independent research groups.
-They take into account the latest figures on breast cancer but also take into account the more advanced treatments against this disease.
-The researchers believe that women at moderate risk do not gain much by starting mammograms when they are younger, that it avoids a very small number of deaths compared to the risk of false positives and the need for biopsies, which is “over-diagnosis and unnecessary treatment.
+The age of mammograms was delayed because of recommendations made by six independent research groups.
+They consider the latest figures on breast cancer and the more advanced treatments for this disease.
+The researchers believe women at moderate risk do not gain much by starting mammograms when they are younger.
+It avoids a minimal number of deaths compared to the risk of false positives and the need for biopsies, which is “over-diagnosis and unnecessary treatment.

 “It’s important to remember that not all women have a moderate risk of breast cancer,” warns Jeanne Mandelblatt, MD, of the Georgetown Medical School Cancer Center in Washington.
 “The bottom line is that mammography saves lives.”
-She adds that getting a mammogram and the frequency of the exam “is a personal decision.”
+However, she adds that getting a mammogram and the exam frequency “is a personal decision.”

-Mammography every two years between the ages of 50 and 74 has been shown to reduce the risk of death from breast cancer by 26 percent.
-Starting at age 40 prevents one more death in every thousand women but at the cost of significantly more false positives and unnecessary treatments.
+Mammography, every two years between the ages of 50 and 74 has been shown to reduce the risk of death from breast cancer by 26 percent.
+Starting at age 40 prevents one more casualty in every thousand women but at the cost of significantly more false positives and unnecessary treatments.

-Although breast cancer mortality has been steadily decreasing since 1990, it is the most common cancer among women worldwide.
-40,300 women died from it in 2015.
+Although breast cancer mortality has steadily decreased since 1990, it is the most common cancer among women worldwide.
+Forty thousand three hundred women died from it in 2015.

 Total